Christ the King Pre-K

 CKS has also embraced the Minds in Motion program for preschool through first grade.
 Through regular exercise, the child’s vestibular system is strengthened while visual and auditory processing is stimulated.
 Children develop gross and fine motor skills to better prepare for cognitive learning.

-We are excited to announce the addition of an early childhood (ages 2-5) playground adjacent to our current playground.
-Another exciting addition will be a summer program for preschool to Kindergarten beginning in June, 2017.
+We have an early-childhood (ages 2-5) playground adjacent to our current playground.
+Additionally, we offer our Little Sprouts summer program for preschool to Kindergarten.

 Pre-K students are introduced to upper- and lower-case letters.
 We work on letter recognition, letter formation, and letter sounds.
 Language arts centers, games, and stories are used to facilitate learning.